I think you’ll agree that to have an abundance of most things, in particular money can be a big help in achieving financial goals.

 While some people and books will refer to an abundance mindset and trusting a higher power, that higher power doesn’t have to be God.
 It could just be the universe, it could be Neil deGrasse Tyson’s universe, at least that’s the universe I like to picture.

-So now, let me share with you the books that have helped me to move towards an abundance mindset.
+So now, let me share with you the books that have helped me to move towards a growth mindset.

 While she does recommend meditation and affirmations, she’s totally cool if you want to meditate about meatloaf.